Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 The projection matrix is used to transform a vertex from the camera space to the screen space.
 There are usually two ways to create a projection matrix: create a pespective projection matrix or an orthographic projection matrix.
 The perspective projection matrix is used to create a perspective effect, where objects that are far away are smaller than objects that are close.
 The orthographic projection matrix is used to create an isometric effect, where objects that are far away are the same size as objects that are close.

 In our case, we will use a perspective projection matrix.
-Monogame provides us with a way to create a perspective projection matrix from a field of view, an aspect ratio, a near plane and a far plane.
+MonoGame provides us with a way to create a perspective projection matrix from a field of view, an aspect ratio, a near plane and a far plane.
 The field of view is the angle of the camera's field of view, the aspect ratio is the ratio of the screen's width to the screen's height, the near plane is the distance from the camera to the near clipping plane, and the far plane is the distance from the camera to the far clipping plane.

 The near and far clipping planes are used to clip objects that are too close or too far from the camera.
 Objects that are too close or too far are not drawn.
 This is useful to improve performance, because objects that are not drawn are not processed by the GPU.
 The shape of the clipping volume is known as a frustum, which is a pyramid with the top cut off.

-Monogame provides us with a way to create a perspective projection matrix (and also an orthographic projection matrix, but we won't use it in this tutorial):
+MonoGame provides us with a way to create a perspective projection matrix (and also an orthographic projection matrix, but we won't use it in this tutorial):

 ```csharp
 private Matrix projection = Matrix.CreatePerspectiveFieldOfView(MathHelper.ToRadians(45), 800f / 480f, 1f, 10000f);